As a recycling opportunity, the bathroom is frequently overlooked.

 - If you’re not in an area where wildlife is a concern, store scraps in a 5-gallon pail with a lid on your back deck or porch.

-- Deposit food scraps directly into your compost cart and layer with newspaper or pieces of cardboard to absorb moisture.
+- Deposit food scraps directly into your compost cart and layer with leaves or grass clippings to absorb moisture.
+Please note fiber is no longer allowed in the compost – please do not use newspaper, shredded paper, cardboard or other fiber.

 - Place a bathroom-sized trash can under the sink lined with a compostable bag.
 Keep it loosely tied while not in use to keep odor in and flies out.